rancher/elemental-toolkit/docs/content/en/docs/Examples/embedded_images.md

 ### Repositories configuration

-We copy the configuration file of `luet` which just points to cOS repositories with:
+We copy the configuration file of `luet` which just points to Elemental repositories with:

 ```
 # Copy the luet config file pointing to the upgrade repository